Dynamical-Systems-Laboratory/IPMCsMD/construction/constructed_setups/DPD_based/README.md

 This step can be done before or after Step 2.

 All the correct parameters are in the `construction/parameters/` directory, including the output from [LigParGen](http://zarbi.chem.yale.edu/ligpargen/).

+There needs to be a space between `Masses` and entries and then entries and the `Atoms` section.
+Rules for LAMMPS input files format are specified [here](https://lammps.sandia.gov/doc/2001/data_format.html).